Home » Everything About Kwanzaa – Meaning, Gifts and How to Celebrate

 Also read: Black History Month Gifting

 Linda is a sweet woman.
-She loves sharing her culture with the rest of us and was excited to bring the celebration to the office, so everyone could learn more about her culture and upbringing.
-She rejoiced to see her coworkers were so interested in her favorite holiday and wanted to learn more.
+She loves sharing her culture with the rest of us and was excited to bring the celebration to the office so everyone could learn more about her culture and upbringing.
+She rejoiced that her coworkers were interested in her favorite holiday and wanted to know more.
 The best part?
-She was excited that her favorite holiday was being recognized in the workplace, the same way all of the other holidays were.
+She was excited that her favorite holiday was being recognized in the workplace like all other holidays were.

-Instead of giving her team members short, quick responses to their questions – she decided to turn it into a learning experience for everyone.
-Every day that week, she was going to teach everyone everything they needed to learn.
+Instead of giving her team members short, quick responses to their questions, she turned it into a learning experience for everyone.
+Every day that week, she would teach everyone everything they needed to learn.

-So, sit back, relax, grab some popcorn, and get comfortable.
-We’re about to take you on a ride through Linda’s experience – so you can learn too.
+So, sit back, relax, grab popcorn, and get comfortable.
+We’re about to take you on a ride through Linda’s experience – so you can learn, too.

 Kwanzaa Meaning